SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     postfix operator <#operator name#>

-A :newTerm:`postfix operator` is a unary operator that is written immediately after its operand, such as the postfix forced-unwrap operator (``!``) in the expression ``a!``.
+A :newTerm:`postfix operator` is a unary operator that's written immediately after its operand, such as the postfix forced-unwrap operator (``!``) in the expression ``a!``.

 As with prefix operators, postfix operator declarations don't specify a precedence level.